CrevsDaak/thalan/thalan/readme_german.txt

 6. LEGAL

-BALDUR'S GATE II: SHADOWS OF AMN, BALDUR'S GATE II: THRONE OF BHAAL: © 2000, 2001 Bioware Corp.
+BALDUR'S GATE II: SHADOWS OF AMN, BALDUR'S GATE II: THRONE OF BHAAL: Â© 2000, 2001 Bioware Corp.
 All Rights Reserved.

-ICEWIND DALE, ICEWIND DALE: HEART OF WINTER, TRIALS OF THE LUREMASTER: © 2000, 2000, 2001 Interplay Productions.
+ICEWIND DALE, ICEWIND DALE: HEART OF WINTER, TRIALS OF THE LUREMASTER: Â© 2000, 2000, 2001 Interplay Productions.
 All Rights Reserved.

-PLANESCAPE: TORMENT & DESIGN: © 1999 Interplay Productions.
+PLANESCAPE: TORMENT & DESIGN: Â© 1999 Interplay Productions.
 All Rights Reserved.

-Bioware Infinity Engine: © 1998 Bioware Corp.
+Bioware Infinity Engine: Â© 1998 Bioware Corp.
 All Rights Reserved.

-BALDUR'S GATE, TALES OF THE SWORD COAST: © 1998, 1999 BioWare Corp.
+BALDUR'S GATE, TALES OF THE SWORD COAST: Â© 1998, 1999 BioWare Corp.
 All Rights Reserved.

 Baldur's Gate, Icewind Dale, Torment, Planescape, the Planescape logo, Forgotten Realms, the Forgotten Realms logo, Advanced Dungeons & Dragons, the AD&D logo, and the TSR logo are trademarks of TSR, Inc., a subsidiary of Wizards of the Coast, Inc, and are used by Interplay under license.
 All Rights Reserved.
 Interplay, the Interplay logo, Black Isle Studios, the Black Isle Studios logo, and "By Gamers, For Gamers." are trademarks of Interplay Productions.
 All Rights Reserved.